Guide, Inspire, Grow

 The ACA:

-• Confirms the CIT’s mentor is an ACA-certified coach and meets program requirements.
+Confirms the CIT’s Mentor Coach is an ACA-certified coach and meets program requirements.

-• Checks in with the mentor coaches throughout the season and answers any questions that may arise.
+Checks in with Mentor Coaches throughout the season and answers any questions they may have.

-• Collects the mentor’s evaluation of the CIT upon program completion.
+Collects the CIT’s evaluation of the program upon program completion.

-What is the mentor’s role after the program ends?
+What is the Mentor Coach’s role after the program ends?

-The ACA recommends that at the end of the season, the Mentor Coach provides final feedback to the CIT and lets them know of the next steps within their program. e.g., how to apply to coach at the school or club.
+At the end of the season, the Mentor Coach provides final feedback to the CIT and lets them know of the next steps within their program, e.g.: how to apply to coach at the school or all-star club.